 Don’t Broadcast On Social Media When You’re Away

 When you go on holiday, or it’s Christmas time, it’s tempting to put on social media that you’re going away.
 Although there’s nothing wrong with that, it could potentially invite unwanted visitors to your all inclusive student accommodation.
 It does pay to tell your housemates where you are or where you’re going.
-If anything happens, they’re aware of where you were planning to go and your flatmates might just end up being the best thing about your student accommodation!
+If anything happens, they’re aware of where you were planning to go and your flatmates might just end up being the best thing about your best student accommodation Leeds!

 Do you have any more student safety tips?
 Let us know over on Twitter at @rentinc!